OpenSTREAM-solvers/openstream/docs/source/Guides/theory/FourField_Model_Theory.rst

 Four-field model
 ================

 The four-field simulation framework in **OpenSTREAM** extends the traditional three-field model by explicitly representing disturbance waves, in addition to vapor, droplets, and the base liquid film.
-This modeling approach was originally developed in :cite:t:`LECORREMODE`L and :cite:t:`LeCorre2022NURETH19`.
+This modeling approach was originally developed in :cite:t:`LECORREMODEL` and :cite:t:`LeCorre2022NURETH19`.
 It provides improved resolution of annular two-phase flow dynamics, enabling more accurate and detailed simulations.

 .. figure:: figures/FourFieldFramework.jpg
    :alt: Four-field geometrical characteristic